by Brian Tomasik

 You might not normally think of an hour-long class taken in addition to the regular school day as the type of experience that would change the way you look at the world.
 But for me, Earth Science in eighth grade was just that.

-The reason was that I had Mr. Xa as a teacher.
-Mr. X is a patient and quiet man, with thick, black hair and small, round glasses; he wore an interesting new tie every day of the year.
+The reason was that I had an excellent teacher, whom I'll call Mr. X. Mr. X is a patient and quiet man, with thick, black hair and small, round glasses; he wore an interesting new tie every day of the year.

 The ideas Mr. X introduced were always fascinating in and of themselves.
 But he made the class even more enjoyable with odd references or interesting thoughts.
 For instance, he carried a physically weathered pebble named “Pierre” with him at all times (“Pierre” is French for “rock”).
 A character named “Agnes” seemed to appear on almost every test, always involved in one situation or another.
 After we watched a geology video, he repeatedly brought up the fact mentioned in it that James Hutton had a dog named “Missy”: it was the answer to a multiple-choice question on one of his tests and it was a term on one of the many vocabulary sheets we filled out.
 I even managed, at his suggestion, to weave Missy into my answer to one of the free-response questions on the Earth Science Regents exam.